Azerbaijan travel guide

 The land border between Azerbaijan and Russia (Dagestan) is no longer closed.
 The FCO continues to advises against all travel to Dagestan (for further details, see our travel advice page for Russia).
 If you hold a valid visa it’s possible to cross the Iranian border at Astara.

-From 28 March 2019, you will need to have a 1968 International Driving Permit (IDP) to drive in Azerbaijan.
-1949 IDPs previously issued by the UK may no longer be accepted for use in Azerbaijan after this date.
-From 1 February 2019, you can only get IDPs over the counter from 2,500 UK Post Offices.
+As of 28 March 2019, you need to have a 1968 International Driving Permit (IDP) to drive in Azerbaijan.
+1949 IDPs previously issued by the UK may no longer be accepted for use in Azerbaijan.
+You can only get IDPs over the counter from 2,500 UK Post Offices.
 You will not be able to buy an IDP outside the UK, so get one before you travel.

 If you’re planning to hire a car, check with your car hire company for information on their requirements before you travel